maxcroasdale/maxcroasdale.github.io/content/posts/2025/apr-2025/garden-16.md

 feature_image:
 feature_image_alt:
 ---
-The last day of digging out the channel for the pathing.
+The last day of digging out the channel for the paving.

 ![](/images/1997.jpeg )